Introduction

 Matching model of the labor market

 This section introduces the matching model of the labor market.
 This is the model that we will use to study unemployment and labor market policies in this course.
-The model was developed by Peter Diamond, Dale Mortensen, and Christopher Pissarides in the 1980s—for this they received a Nobel Prize in 2010.
+Early work on this model was conducted by Peter Diamond, Dale Mortensen, and Christopher Pissarides in the 1970s and 1980s, so the canonical version of the model is often called the Diamond-Mortensen-Pissarides model, or DMP model.
+For their work, Diamond, Mortensen, and Pissarides received the Economics Nobel Prize in 2010.
 In the matching model, unlike in the neoclassical model, all trades are mediated by a matching function.
 Nevertheless, we can construct labor supply and labor demand curves, and use them to solve the model.

 Lecture videos